microsoft/aerial_wildlife_detection/doc/custom_model.md

                 Model constructor.
 This is called by both the AIWorker and AIController modules when starting up.
                 Args:
-                    config: Configuration for the current AIde project
+                    config: Configuration for the current AIDE project
                     dbConnector: Access to the project database
                     fileServer: Access to the instance storing the images
                     options: A custom set of options in JSON format for this model